In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

-You must have received a notice to request a Payment Plan Agreement.
-If you have not received a notice, you can still make a payment through
+does not qualify for a Payment Plan Agreement?
+You must have received a notice from the SCDOR to request a Payment Plan Agreement.
+If you have not received a notice, you can instead make a payment on MyDORWAY.

 ALL of your South Carolina Individual Income Tax or GEAR debts together.

 *Monthly payment terms may fluctuate due to accrued monthly penalty and interest.

 If you cannot meet these requirements, or any additional requirements established when you set up the agreement, your agreement will be in default.

 To request that an additional bill be added to your current agreement, email a completed